BerkeleyLearnVerify/Scenic/docs/developing.rst

 executed the way you might expect (e.g. top-level code is only run once, whereas code in requirements can run every time we generate a sample: see :ref:`how Scenic is compiled`), some care is needed when interpreting what you see in the debugger.
 The same consideration applies when adding `print` statements to a Scenic program.
-For example, a top-level :samp:`print(x)` will not print out the actual value of :samp:`x` every time a sample is generated: instead, you will get a single print at compile time, showing the `Distribution` object which represents the distribution of :samp:`x` (and which is bound to :samp:`x` in the Python namespace used internally for the Scenic module).
+For example, a top-level :scenic:`print(x)` will not print out the actual value of :scenic:`x` every time a sample is generated: instead, you will get a single print at compile time, showing the `Distribution` object which represents the distribution of :scenic:`x` (and which is bound to :scenic:`x` in the Python namespace used internally for the Scenic module).